-- 3.1 The PFP seeks to diversify risk through investing in a range of assets, investment managers, strategies and investment styles.
+The PFP seeks to diversify risk through investing in a range of assets, investment managers, strategies and investment styles.
 The investment policy is to appoint expert investment managers with clear performance benchmarks and to place maximum accountability for performance against those benchmarks on the investment manager.
 Ealing has adopted an active specialist approach to investment management.
-The managers are paid on the basis of a standard fee i.e. not performance related. - 3.2 The Fund may invest in quoted and unquoted securities of UK and overseas markets including equities, fixed interest, index linked bonds, cash, property, infrastructure and commodities either directly or through pooled funds.
-The Fund may also make use of contracts for differences and other derivatives either directly or in pooled funds investing in these products for the purpose of efficient portfolio management or to hedge specific risks. - 3.3 The PFP reviews the nature of Fund investments on a regular basis, with particular reference to suitability and diversification.
+The managers are paid on the basis of a standard fee i.e. not performance related.

+- The Fund may invest in quoted and unquoted securities of UK and overseas markets including equities, fixed interest, index linked bonds, cash, property, infrastructure and commodities either directly or through pooled funds.
+The Fund may also make use of contracts for differences and other derivatives either directly or in pooled funds investing in these products for the purpose of efficient portfolio management or to hedge specific risks. - The PFP reviews the nature of Fund investments on a regular basis, with particular reference to suitability and diversification.
 The PFP seeks and considers written advice from a suitably qualified person in undertaking such a review.
-If, at any time, investment in a security or product not previously known to the PFP is proposed, appropriate advice and training is sought and considered to ensure its suitability and diversification. - 3.4 The Fund's current target investment strategy is set out below.
+If, at any time, investment in a security or product not previously known to the PFP is proposed, appropriate advice and training is sought and considered to ensure its suitability and diversification.

 Name of Investment Manager Mandate Type Target Allocation of Fund Benchmark Index Tracking Error band Target Gross outperformance %p.a. (rolling 3 years) Lazard Asset Management UK Equities 20% FTSE All Share (TR) 2% to 5.5% 2.0%p.a.
 Baillie Gifford Global Alpha Fund Global Equities 14% MSCI All Country World Index 4% to 6%pa 3.0%p.a. over the market cycle LGIM Future World Fund Global Equities 9.1% FTSE Developed Index Fund 0.5% pa Track the FTSE Developed index within +/- 0.5% p.a. for two years out of three LGIM MSCI World Low Carbon Target Index Global Equities 9.1% FTSE Developed Index Fund 0.5% pa Track the FTSE Developed index within +/- 0.5% p.a. for two years out of three Janus Henderson Emerging Market Opportunities Fund Global Equities 2.8% MSCI Emerging Markets Index 4% to 6%pa To outperform wider market Royal London Asset Management UK Corporate Bonds 25% ML Sterling Non-Gilts (TR) Up to 3% 1.0%p.a.
 Standard Life Hermes Lothbury UK Commercial Property 10% IPD All Balanced Fund N/A 0.5%p.a.
 JP Morgan Infrastructure 5% N/A Target total return 8- 12% p.a.
-N/A Private Debt Enhanced Yield 5% TBC TBC TBC Total 100%
+N/A Private Debt Total Enhanced Yield 5% 100% ТВС TBC TBC